 Fortran TQIPS_GET_VALUE(IBRANCH, NOSCHEME, ARR, RESULT, IERR, ISHORT, IWSG, IWSE) C-interface tq_ips_get_value(TC_INT branch_nr, TC_INT noscheme, TC_FLOAT variable_values, TC_FLOAT function_values, TC_INT err, TC_INT shortcut, TC_INT iwsg,TC_INT iwse); Full name: Retrieve interpolated valu e(s) from the adaptive interpolation scheme.
-Purpose: Retrieves all the values defined by all TQIPS_INIT_FUNCTION defined for branch IBRANCH in sequential order.
-Arguments Name Туре Value set on call or returned IBRANCH Integer Set to branch number.
+Purpose: Retrieves all the values de IBRANCH in sequential or efined by all TQIPS_INIT_FUNCTION defined for branch der.
+Arguments Name Type Value set on call or returned IBRANCH Integer Set to branch number.
 NOSCHEME Integer Set to 1 if the interpolation scheme is to be disabled.
 ARR Double precision array Array set to the mole-fractions of all the components followed by the temperature and the pressure, if a component is dependent the value may be arbitrary.
 The same applies if the temperature or pressure is constant.
 RESULT Double precision array Returns the interpolated values in the same order as they were defined in TQS_INIT_FUNCTION.
 IERR Integer Returns the error code.
-Set to the last returned value or zero, 0.
-ISHORT Integer Returns a shortcut to data pertaining to the grid point in virtual composition/temperature/pressure space for the values in ARR IWSG Integer array Workspace.
+ISHORT Integer Set to the last returned value or zero, 0.
+Returns a shortcut to data pertaining to the grid point in virtual composition/temperature/pressure space for the values in ARR IWSG Integer array Integer array Workspace.
 IWSE Integer array Workspace.